2.2L & 2.5L SUBARU VANAGON CONVERSIONS

-These Subaru engines are very impressive.
-They are state of the art engineering with 5 main bearings, 4 valves per cylinder and two overhead cams.
-They feature an engine management computer capable of learning as you drive with input from crank and cam position sensors, knock sensors, oxygen sensors and it controls the spark, fuel injectors, and timing.
-It has no distributor, cap, or rotor and the 2010-2012 motors don't even have plug wires!
+In short, the Subaru engines we use in our conversions are impressive.
+They are state of the art engineering with five main bearings, four valves per cylinder, and two overhead cams.
+They feature an engine management computer capable of learning as you drive with input from crank and cam position sensors, knock sensors, oxygen sensors; as well as controlling the spark, fuel injectors, and timing.
+They have no distributor, cap, or rotor and the 2010-2012 motors don't even have plug wires!

 The outstanding reliability of these engines is evident by their popularity in light aircraft.
 The 2.5L Subaru engine makes 165-175hp and is perhaps the perfect Vanagon engine.
-It has great torque throughout the rpm range and keeps up with traffic easily, even in the heavier Westfalia and Syncro and runs extremely well behind both the manual and the automatic transmissions.
+It has great torque throughout the RPM range.
+It easily keeps up with traffic, even in the heavier Westfalia and Syncro, and runs extremely well with both the manual and the automatic transmissions.

-Fuel mileage has proven to be better than with the stock engine even with the additional power, and all run beautifully on regular gas.
-We can use most of the 2.5L motors up to the 2012 Subaru models.
+Fuel mileage has proven to be better than the stock WBXer engine - even with the additional power of the Subaru engine - and all run beautifully on regular gas.
+We can use almost all of the 2.5L motors up to the 2012 Subaru models.
 The 2010-2012 is a particularly torquey motor and is the perfect engine for the heavier Syncro and Camper Vans.